 The couple decided on steel for the bottom third of the siding and the skirting.
 Plywood with cedar trim covers the home.
 Cedar shingles cover the tip out and mud room addition to create contrast.

-To complete the exterior on this 1979 single wide remodel, a local contractor installed new windows and doors, added insulation panels throughout the home, and installed a metal roof at a total cost of around $30,000.
+To complete the exterior on this 1979 single wide remodel, new windows and doors were installed, insulation panels were added throughout the home, and a metal roof was put on at a total cost of around $30,000.

 Important Lesson Learned During 1979 Single Wide Remodel